phwl/elec3608-lab/labs/lab3-brjmp/README.md

 This implements a simple loop.
 The ```x2``` register is first initialised to 2 and it is decremented until it becomes zero.
 The x10 register is incremented in the loop and hence the output should be ```0xd2```.

+If you have any doubt as to what this program is doing, you can easily simulate it using the [RISC-V Graphic Datapath Simulator](https://jesse-r-s-hines.github.io/RISC-V-Graphical-Datapath-Simulator/).
+This is a useful tool for verifying software and datapath execution.

 ## Simulating the processor
 The testbench is as below.